Playing Golf in Palermo

 The usual rules about bringing your own clubs, dress codes of shirts and slacks apply, but they are not always enforced, especially in the case of foreigners.
-The course is generally well-maintained with plenty of challenging holes.
-Despite being within the metropolitan zone, it is of a substantial length.

-The only indication that the metropolitan course is a little limited for space is the proximity of some of the fairways to each other, and the slightly dangerous positioning of some tee boxes.
-This means you have to be somewhat vigilant of wayward golf balls, especially since many Argentine players don’t follow the established custom of yelling, “FORE!” but instead try to warn you with a loud grunt or a yip.
+This means visitors have to be somewhat vigilant of wayward golf balls, especially since many Argentine players don’t follow the established custom of yelling, “FORE!” but instead try to warn you with a loud grunt or a yip.

-Buenos Aires’ city golf course is a great value and convenient.
-As one New Yorker pointed out, it’s like being able to play a round of golf in Central Park for US$6.50.
+As one New Yorker pointed out, it’s like being able to play a round of golf in Central Park for the cost of a coffee at a Buenos Aires cafe.

 Campo de Golf de la Cuidad de Buenos Aires